Video games in China: Publishers

 The9 (第九城市) is similar to Shanda Entertainment, it specifically maintains and produces MMORPG content for the Chinese gamer base.
 The9 is notable because of its partnership with Blizzard Entertainment in bringing World of Warcraft (the most popular MMORPG outside of Asia) to China.
 World of Warcraft is the most popular western MMORPG in Asia, and one of the most popular in China in general.
 Recent statistics place its peak concurrent users at around 688,000, easily among the top MMORPGs in the country.
 The9 also implemented a pay-for-time system for the game, which differs from the monthly subscription payment structure used by Blizzard in other territories.
 In April 2009, World of Warcraft owner Activision Blizzard announced it had selected The9 competitor NetEase to operate the game in China.
 The9's license expired on June 7, 2009.

+In 2023, China's gaming industry continued to show strong competitiveness and resilience in the global market.
+Compared to 2017, the ranking and revenue structure in 2023 has changed significantly, with headline companies such as Tencent and NetEase still dominating, but emerging companies such as miHoYo, HYPERGRYPH and Game Science are rapidly emerging as industry highlights with high-quality titles such as Genshin Impact, Arknights, and Black Myth: Wukong.
+In addition, game genres have become more diversified, from MOBAs and shooters to tactical role-playing and female-oriented card games, further segmenting market demand.
+These changes reflect the progress made by China's game industry in terms of technological innovation, content creation and global market adaptation, and also reveal the industry's development trends and opportunities in the new market environment.

 Popularity statistics

 In order to gauge the popularity of online games, both in China and internationally, three benchmarks are commonly implemented.
 The first is peak concurrent users (PCU), which is the maximum numbers of players online simultaneously at a given time.
 A high PCU number signifies that a game has a large base of constant user participation, which is essential for the survival of an online world.
 The second statistic used is the daily active player base; this number is essentially a count of the number of disparate users who sign on in a given 24-hour period.
 This statistic differs from PCU simply because of its longer time span but the daily user base is still a good quantifier of popularity and usage.

 The third statistic is simply the total number of registered users for a specific game or service, this statistic is significantly more problematic because most, if not all, online games do not limit the user to a single account or user name.
 For example, some games claim millions of registered users; a disingenuous statistic given that the most popular MMORPGs in China usually garner only 800,000 to one million peak concurrent users.
-Thus, while registered user numbers can be quite impressive, they are not as accurate a gauge of popularity as the other aforementioned statistics.